chihyu1206/DSAI_FinalProject-CouponPurchasePrediction/README.md

 (The execution of data.py is optional because the data has been generated in repo.)

 Argument List:
 * --re_train: Generate a new train file sampled randomly.
-(True of False. default: False)
+(True or False. default: False)
 * --train: if "--re_train" is needed, assign a output path for the training file. (path/to/train, default: "train.csv")
 * --sample_number: Assign a positive integer(MAX: 2833180) of sampling for training.
 (Default: 100000)
 * --re_test: Generate a test file for testing again.
 (True or False.
 Default: False)